stshellletsski/D.O.T/README.md

 }
 printf("You suck at drinking water!\n");
 ```

 All we need is to empty the glass without getting outside of our time scope.
 Job well done.
-This solution can be applied to track any kind of activity ie. reading, writing, learning, exercising, brushing teeth etc. as long as it is devisable into modules.
+This solution can be applied to track any kind of activity ie. reading, writing, learning, exercising, brushing teeth etc. as long as it is dividable into modules.
 Furthermore, with small modification you could even track progress of collecting money for holiday trip!

 ## Implementation: